 Master Guitar Coach, Multi-Instrumentalist, Motivator & Virtuoso Touch Guitar Artist

-Internationally recognized guitar coach and teacher
+Internationally recognised guitar coach and teacher

 Stefan Joubert started learning the guitar at an early age.
 He originally started learning blues and rock to emulate his favourite guitarists.